Background:

 Eligibility:

--Adult patients must have histologically documented, relapsed solid tumors that are
+-Adult patients must have histologically documented, relapsed solid tumors which have

 Study Design: